TheMythologist/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedGreyBook` will be initialized with the initial GreyBook state, and the `currentStatePointer` pointing to that single GreyBook state.
+The `VersionedGreyBook` will be initialised with the initial GreyBook state, and the `currentStatePointer` will point to that single GreyBook state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th student in the GreyBook.
+The user executes `delete 5` to delete the 5th student in the GreyBook.
 The `delete` command calls `Model#commitGreyBook()`, causing the modified state of the GreyBook after the `delete 5` command executes to be saved in the `GreyBookStateList`, and the `currentStatePointer` is shifted to the newly inserted GreyBook state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />